astro-reactive/astro-reactive/CONTRIBUTING.md

 # Hacking with the packages

-As mentioned above, this project involves packages that are intened to be used in Astro applications.
+As mentioned above, this project involves packages that are intended to be used in Astro applications.
 The demo app is our way to test and play with the packages.

 If you plan to add features or fix bugs that are found in the packages, such as `@astro-reactive/form`, you can find the source code for this inside the `packages` directory.